faye-delusion/ansi-md/README.md

 [47mWhite[0m
 ```

-colored text combined with the █ (\u2588) can be used to make simple ANSI art
+colored text combined with the █ (\u2588) character can be used to make simple ANSI art

 ## alt formatting